arthurflor23/handwritten-text-recognition/README.md

 ### Usage

 The project offers a range of functionalities through command-line parameters; feel free to experiment with these to find the ones that best suit your specific needs.
-Below are some examples of usage:
+Below are some examples of usage.

 **Example 1: Perform recognition model training**